If you come from an Indian household, you know that Thanksgiving is anything, but traditional.

 11. Add the garlic to the mushrooms and cook for about a minute.

 12. Add the flour.
-I added 2 tablespoon of flour, but for a thicker sauce I recommend using 3 tbsp.
+I added 2 tbsp of flour, but for a thicker sauce I recommend using 3 tbsp.

 13. Cook for a minute so the raw flour taste goes away.